b-robotized/kassow_kord_driver/README.md

 ## Overview

-This package provides a complete software solution for controlling Kassow Kord Robot (KR810) with full hardware integration and motion planning capabilities.
-The package implements a custom hardware interface compatible with ros2_control, enabling seamless operation of both physical robot and simulated one.
+This package provides a software solution for controlling Kassow Kord Robot (KR810) using KORD interface.
+It integrates with ros2_control and provides motion planning capabilities.

 **Primary Capabilities:**